BdotWALL/Demo_Repo/README.md

 # Demo_Repo
 Git and Github Tutorial Assignment
-This is pretty cool
+This is pretty cool.
-dont think , just do
+I enjoy coding and trying to figure things out.